Here are some tips to make sure your spending stays in control while out food shopping.

 Working out how much you have to spend on food alongside other costs can help you set yourself a spending limit.
 You could break this down weekly or monthly, or whenever you plan on buying your food.

-Look out for yellow stickers and check out the reduced section to see if you can snap up a bargain.
+Look out for reduced stickers and check out the reduced section to see if you can snap up a bargain.
 Some supermarkets start reducing items nearing their sell-by date in the evening – so it may be worth doing your food shop a bit later in the day if you’re able to.

-Shop around at different food stores and try different aisles in the supermarket to find the best deals.
+Try different aisles in the supermarket to find the best deals.
 You’ll often see 2-for-1 deals, special offers and bulk buy discounts.
 There are also savings to be made on own brand products.

 If you live in a share house or halls, see if any of your roommates want to split the cost of bulk buy items or deals.